VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 ### MIME types filter doesn't work {#mime_filter_do_not_work}

 `Intent.EXTRA_MIME_TYPES` filter works only for third party [document providers](https://developer.android.com/guide/topics/providers/document-provider#overview).
-But some third party app lets user access files via specifying intent filter for `android.intent.action.GET_CONTENT`, and handling this requests in their activities.
+But some third-party app lets user access files via specifying intent filter for `android.intent.action.GET_CONTENT`, and handling these intents in their activities.

-When user chooses Google Photos or Yandex Disk *(Dropbox didn't provide document provider in the past too)* from system file picker, third party app opens and user sees all files.
+When user chooses Google Photos or Yandex Disk *(Dropbox didn't provide document provider in the past too)* from the system file picker, the third-party app is opened and user sees all files.
 Our file types filter doesn't work there.

 One possible solution is to change `GET_CONTENT` intent action to `ACTION_OPEN_DOCUMENT`.